decentology/fast-floward-1/week2/day3/readMe.md

 - `W2Q5` – The Mighty DappLib

 For this quest, I want you to look for all the non-implemented functions in your `dapp-lib.js`.
+You can find them by searching for 'TODO' in the file.
 There are 2 transaction functions and 1 script function I want you to implement.
 I have already defined for you who the proposer is for each function, so your job is to set up the function as described above and make sure you pass it the correct parameters for the transaction/script you're calling.

 Next, you will have to implement the transactions and scripts themselves.
 There are 2 transactions (`transactions/kittyitems/mint_kitty_item.cdc`, `transactions/kittyitems/transfer_kitty_item.cdc`) and 1 script (`scripts/kittyitems/read_collection_ids.cdc`) you will need to implement.
 I have left comments for you to help you in your journey.

-Once you have completed this quest, you should be able to successfully run all of the DAY 3 action cards.
+Once you have completed this quest, you should be able to successfully run all of the DAY 3 **action cards**.
 Please submit a screenshot of working DAY 3 action cards, as well as your dapp-lib and transactions/scripts.
 I have described what your action cards should look like once you've completed this quest at the end of [this video.](https://www.youtube.com/watch?v=zFtc4QLrxas)

 Good luck on your quests.
 See you next time DappStarter adventurers ~